 Zoho Campaigns vs Mailchimp — In-depth Comparison

-Zoho Campaigns is a budget-friendly, CRM-centric email marketing platform that emphasizes tight integration with Zoho apps, data-sovereignty options, and generous free tiers.
-Mailchimp is a broader marketing platform with stronger design tools, a larger third-party ecosystem, and advanced AI/analytics features — but it can be more expensive at scale.
-Choose Zoho Campaigns if you need CRM-first workflows, local data controls, and lower cost; choose Mailchimp if design flexibility, e-commerce marketing features, and a large integration marketplace are top priorities.
+Zoho Campaigns is an affordable, CRM-focused email marketing platform that emphasizes tight integration with Zoho’s other apps, data-sovereignty options and generous free tiers.
+Mailchimp is a more general marketing platform with more powerful design tools, a bigger third-party ecosystem and more advanced AI/analytics features — but it can get pricey at scale.
+Choose Zoho Campaigns for CRM-first workflows, local data controls and better pricing; choose Mailchimp for design flexibility, e-commerce marketing features and large marketplace of integrations.

 1. What each product is selling